 One benefit of rendering maps on the device at runtime is that it enables the map user to query any feature in the map, including what would have once been considered the “basemap.”
 Using feature querying, you can add interactivity to any layer in your map style.
 For example, you can use feature querying to build an app that allows your users to tap on a park polygon to open a popup that contains information about the park.

-The Mapbox iOS and Android SDKs include methods for querying features that have been rendered on the map or features that have not been rendered, but are present in the tiles currently loaded in the map view.
+The Mapbox mobile SDKs include methods for querying features that have been rendered on the map or features that have not been rendered, but are present in the tiles currently loaded in the map view.
 Check out the Select a feature using feature querying example to see feature querying in action.

 The camera represents the map’s field of view.
 The viewpoint of the camera in many popular mapping libraries is determined by the map’s centerpoint and zoom level.
-The Mapbox iOS and Android SDKs also include parameters for adjusting the map’s perspective.
+The mobile SDKs also include parameters for adjusting the map’s perspective.